 Lots of variety, from just an hour or two a week

-[An opinion piece in the Illawarra Mercury this week – The type of story we should share with every business in Australia – from Jason Sharam]
+Last word: OUR FUTURE[An opinion piece in the Illawarra Mercury this week – The type of story we should share with every business in Australia – from Jason Sharam]

 I’M proud to live and work in sunny Mackay, where for the past 10 years my business partner and I have headed up a firm that provides electrical, energy, and manufacturing services to mining, construction and agriculture firms .
 Our business started out as a team of six, contracting qualified electricians to the mining sector and for residential solar installations.
 But things look quite different today.
 Not only has our workforce grown to between 60 and 80 staff , we have also diversified into renewable energy solutions like solar carports while continuing our mining services work.
 Perhaps the biggest and most exciting change is that we have taken our manufacturing facility in Paget entirely “off the grid” , with an 100kW-kilowatt solar, 200kWh Tesla battery storage system and a backup gas-fired micro-turbine generator.

 That means that everything we fabricate-from handrails to large steel structures-is powered by free energy from the sun.
 This has been great for our business.